 Deepen your software design practice at an immersive event for the people who shape software for complex domains.

 Explore is not your typical conference.
-Two days of pre-conference workshops (Sept 21-22), then three days of expert talks alongside hands-on workshops across up to five parallel tracks, capped by the Design Storm: a multi-cohort modeling challenge using real water-management data.
+Two days of pre-conference workshops (Sept 21-22), then three days of expert talks alongside hands-on workshops across up to five parallel tracks, capped by the Design Storm: two days where you and a cohort take one real problem from a messy domain to working code together.

 Denver, Colorado.
 September 23-25, 2026, with optional pre-conference workshops September 21-22.
 Group rates available for teams of 5+.